Marcusk19/PathFinder/README.md

 ## Getting Started ##

-Download this repo by running `git clone https://github.com/Marcusk19/Pathfinder.git` or alternatively download from GitHub as zip and unpack it.
+Download this repo by running `git clone https://github.com/Marcusk19/Pathfinder.git` or alternatively download from GitHub as zipfile and unpack it.

 Main code for HUD and directions can be found in *src*